nwheels-io/NWheels/CONTRIBUTING.md

 1. Carefully read this guideline document.
 1. Read our [Roadmap](docs/Wiki/roadmap.md).
 Look through **Contribution Areas** section and choose areas you're interested in contributing to.
 1. Start from resolving some issues, preferably those labeled  `first-timers`:
-    - Go to current interation Scrum board
+    - Go to current iteration Scrum board
     - Pick an unassigned issue from **TODO** lane, which matches your areas of interest.
 1. Proceed as explained in [Submitting changes](#submitting-changes).
 1. Please feel free to communicate your thoughts and reach out for help.